 Removing a spouse or dependent child from your benefits

 If your spouse or dependent child has passed away, you will need to cancel their benefit coverage for UBC Extended Health, Dental Care and the Employee and Family Assistance Program.
 If applicable, you must also cancel their Optional Life/AD&D coverage.
-You can find forms for removing someone from your UBC benefits plan on our Forms page.
+You can remover someone from your UBC benefits plan in Workday.
+For more information visit Making Enrolment Changes page.

 You have 90 days from the date their coverage ends to submit any claims your dependent incurred prior to their death to Sun Life for reimbursement.
 You can find claim forms on our Forms page.